HodaZamani/HodaZamani.github.io/Codes/QANA/README.md

 # QANA Matlab code

-This repository hosts the PDF and source code for our paper titled ["QANA: Quantum-based avian navigation optimizer algorithm"](https://www.sciencedirect.com/science/article/abs/pii/S0952197621001627)
+This repository hosts the source code for our paper titled ["QANA: Quantum-based avian navigation optimizer algorithm"](https://www.sciencedirect.com/science/article/abs/pii/S0952197621001627)

 If you need further assistance with your paper or have any other requests, feel free to let me know!